You most likely have heard about different extinct animals, but do you know the cause of their extinction?

 1. Woolly Mammoth

-Extensive hunting and stresses of a warming climate are a lethal combination, and it seems even the mighty mammoth could not withstand the human appetite in a changing world.
+Extensive hunting and the stresses of a warming climate are lethal, and it seems even the mighty mammoth could not withstand the human appetite in a changing world.

-In 1999 scientists working in Siberia recovered the complete remains of a woolly mammoth embedded in frozen mud containing plants and insects that lived 20,000 years ago.
+In 1999, scientists working in Siberia recovered the complete remains of a woolly mammoth embedded in frozen mud containing plants and insects that had lived for 20,000 years.

-They also plan to study the plants and insects found in the frozen mud encasing the carcass to learn more about the environment the animal lived in.
+They also plan to study the plants and insects in the frozen mud encasing the carcass to learn more about the animal’s environment.

 While we’re still worried about the huge list of animals that have gone extinct, humans are still working on increasing the list.

-For instance, the list of endangered and almost extinct animals is worrisome as it includes the likes of the Tiger, Pangolin, Rhinos, Sumatran Elephants, Sea Turtles, Orangutans and more.
+For instance, the list of endangered and almost extinct animals is problematic, including the likes of the Tiger, Pangolin, Rhinos, Sumatran Elephants, Sea Turtles, Orangutans, and more.